Papilio polytes: Eggs

 The eggs are laid singly on top of the leaves.
 They are round and yellow to light-yellow in colour.

 Caterpillar

 The first few instars of the caterpillar closely resemble those of the lime butterfly.
+They feature white splotches that look like bird droppings that serve as camouflage.

 The later instars become dark green in colour.
 There is a transverse black band with an eye-spot on each side on the 4th and 5th segments.
 This band, being darker and brighter than that of the lime butterfly caterpillar, is the key distinction between the two.

 The common Mormon caterpillar also has a black and white oblique band on the 8th and 9th segments, making it resemble that of the blue Mormon.
 The deep red osmeterium and yellowish-brown head help distinguish it from the blue Mormon caterpillar which has a greenish head.

 Common Mormon caterpillars are heavily parasitised by chalcidoid wasps, with over a hundred tiny wasps eventually emerging from each Mormon pupa.